ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-add-a-shortcut-menu-item-to-a-sharepoint-project-item-extension.md

 ---
-title: "How to: Add a Shortcut Menu Item to a SharePoint Project Item Extension | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: "How to: Add a Shortcut Menu Item to a SharePoint Project Item Extension" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"